syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 ## Context menu

-Context menu is customizable menu which can be used for various functionalities.
-The Context menu opens when the user right-click on cell or selection of cells in SfCellGrid.
+Context menu is a customizable menu used for various functionalities.
+The context menu opens when the user right-click the cell or selection of cells in the SfCellGrid.

-Users can add their own menu items and assign to the `CellContextMenu` property.
+User can add their own menu items and assign to the `CellContextMenu` property.

 {% tabs %}
 {% highlight c# %}